 - Powdered sugar for dusting

-Butter and flour an 8 inch square baking pan and line the bottom with parchment paper.
+Butter and flour an 8x8 inch square baking pan or a 9 inch round one and line the bottom with parchment paper.

 In a large nonstick skillet, cook 3 cups of the grapes and 2 tbsp of honey over medium high heat, stirring until liquid has mostly evaporated, approximately 10 minutes.
 Stir in the rest of the grapes and spread into the prepared baking pan

 In a medium bowl, whisk together the melted butter with the rest of the honey, the eggs, vanilla, almond extract and lemon zest.

 Whisk in the flour until batter is smooth and then pour batter over grapes and smooth surface.